retaildevcrews/ngsa/docs/Onboarding.md

 ## Point Dev

-We assign "Point Devs" each Sprint.
-These paired devs are responsible for everything in Point Dev Checklist.
+We assign "Point Dev" status to a Feature Crew each Sprint.
+The FC will be responsible for everything in Point Dev Checklist.
 E.g. keeping a watch on running applications, deleting old tags, and triaging any security issues that may arise during the sprint.
 Point Devs are not soley responsible for fixing every issue, but they are responsible for ensuring they do not fall through the cracks.